open-quantum-safe/oqs-demos/quic/README.md

 A demo for merging OQS-OpenSSL and quictls was originally manually built and [published](https://www.linkedin.com/pulse/quic-protocol-quantum-safe-cryptography-presenting-future-igor/) by [Igor Barshteyn](https://www.linkedin.com/in/igorbarshteyn/).

-It was then improved upon by Michael Baentsch of the Open Quantum Safe team to automate the build process (see the merge-oqs-openssl-quic.sh shell script in this fork) and to enable further testing of quantum-safe algorithms with the QUIC protocol, resulting in the present fork.
+It was then improved upon by Michael Baentsch of the Open Quantum Safe team to automate the build process (see the **merge-oqs-openssl-quic.sh** shell script in this folder) and to enable further testing of quantum-safe algorithms with the QUIC protocol, resulting in the present fork.

 Please [see the original README](https://github.com/open-quantum-safe/openssl#readme) for OQS-OpenSSL for additional information about using and configuring OQS-OpenSSL.